ErikRKT/ErikRKT/README.md

-- 👋 Hi, I’m @ErikRKT
+- Hi, I’m Erik
-- 👀 I’m interested in WebDev
+- I’m interested in WebDev
-- 🌱 I’m currently learning JS, NodeJS, C, C++ and SQL
+- I’m currently learning JS, NodeJS, C, C++ and SQL

 <!---
 ErikRKT/ErikRKT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.